rdaland/PhoMEnt/README.txt

 			Mac/other *nix users rejoice, this program won't complain about your newlines. phlearn.py
 		Reads in user-defined surface forms and user-defined constraints.
-		Weights the constraints to maximize the probability of the data.
+		Weights the constraints to maximize the probability of the data (lexicon).
-			The data is all possible words up to length 5.
+			The data (lexicon) is all possible words up to length 5.
+This number is manipulable.
 		Constraints must follow regular expression syntax

 COMMAND LINE HOW-TO: